 Our school believes in effective communication with parents and carers.
 We welcome parent/carer views and concerns about the welfare of their children and use this feedback to regularly review our practices.
 Parental views are obtained in the following ways:

-(Add items here: surveys, questionnaires, parent’s evenings etc.)
+Questionnaires, Informal discussions, Coffee mornings, Parents evenings.

 We keep parents informed about important and topical issues, including child protection elements of safeguarding, in the following ways:

-(Newsletters, letters home, website, training/information sessions e.g. e-safety, bullying etc.)
+Newsletters, letters home, website, training/information sessions e.g. e-safety, bullying etc.

 We aim to have good working relationships with parents and carers and to work in partnership with them through transparency and honesty.
 However, we do not forget that their child’s needs and welfare are our paramount concern, thus obtaining consent to take matters further is not always appropriate.
 This obligation is set out in our school prospectus/brochure (see Appendix 4).